Bhupathirayudu567/BrainMRI_Image_Segmentation/README.md

 #### further improvement:
---> better gpu resources required to further train the model --> model code and model structure with encoder and decoder halves is in working stage and can be modified by adding a resnet addition
+--> better gpu resources required to further train the model.
+--> model code and model structure with encoder and decoder halves is in working stage and can be modified by adding a resnet addition.